jkrei0/gameify/engine/README.md

 ## Embedding games

 To prevent games from accessing user data and tokens, they are embedded on a separate domain when publicly shared.
-Everything in `/engine/embed/` is hosted on vercel at `gameify-embed.vercel.app` (but can be run locally with a simple http-server).
+Everything in `/engine/embed/` is hosted on vercel at `gameify-embed.vercel.app` (but can be run locally with a simple http server, or `npm run serve` - see the instructions for running with the vercel CLI at the top of this file for more info).

-The domain is currently hard-coded, which can make development more difficult. (change `originURL` in `/engine/embed/embed.js:8`, and `embedURL` in `/engine/play.js:2`)

 **Games are embedded on the same domain when in the editor** to allow offline use, and to allow games to be run without being uploaded to the cloud.
 This presents a security issue if you open untrusted games in the editor, as they can access user data and tokens, and potentially take actions on behalf of the user.
 However, there is no way to prevent this without storing the games in the cloud (As far as I know?).